jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Additional information
 Stop BEC attacks with XDR
 BEC threat actor roles
- Coordinatorresponsible for selecting
+• Coordinator—responsible for selecting
 victims such as companies, suppliers and employees.
 The role includes building or procuring phishing capabilities to gain email access to understand payment procedures, copy invoices and hijack email threads.
- Email brokerresponsible for carrying out phishing attacks to gain access to mailboxes for email collection and email forwarding rules and for covering the tracks of compromised activity.
+• Email broker—responsible for carrying out
+phishing attacks to gain access to mailboxes for email collection and email forwarding rules and for covering the tracks of compromised activity.
- Infrastructure adminresponsible for
+• Infrastructure admin—responsible for
 procuring and configuring cloud services, managing domain names, creating mailboxes and managing licenses.
- Email operatorresponsible for social engineering via email communication with the invoice fraud target, making language skills highly valued.
+• Email operator—responsible for social
+engineering via email communication with the invoice fraud target, making language skills highly valued.
- Money laundererindividual or network of individuals with specialized skills or expertise in placing, moving and laundering funds.
+• Money launderer—individual or network of
+individuals with specialized skills or expertise in placing, moving and laundering funds.
 This role can include managing networks of money mules who establish fraudulent banking accounts that BEC actors use for payment fraud.
-Coordinatorresponsible for selecting
+Coordinator—responsible for selecting
 victims such as companies, suppliers and employees.
 The role includes building or procuring phishing capabilities to gain email access to understand payment procedures, copy invoices and hijack email threads.
-Email brokerresponsible for carrying out phishing attacks to gain access to mailboxes for email collection and email forwarding rules and for covering the tracks of compromised activity.
+Email broker—responsible for carrying out phishing attacks to gain access to mailboxes for email collection and email forwarding rules and for covering the tracks of compromised activity.
-Infrastructure adminresponsible for
+Infrastructure admin—responsible for
 procuring and configuring cloud services, managing domain names, creating mailboxes and managing licenses.
-Email operatorresponsible for social engineering via email communication with the invoice fraud target, making language skills highly valued.
+Email operator—responsible for social engineering via email communication with the invoice fraud target, making language skills highly valued.
-Money laundererindividual or network of individuals with specialized skills or expertise in placing, moving and laundering funds.
+Money launderer—individual or network of individuals with specialized skills or expertise in placing, moving and laundering funds.
 This role can include managing networks